Skip to main content

 Linking elements

-Use the data-elblink tag to extend the scope of an entity by other elements placed somewhere else (like modals).
+Use the data-elblink tag to extend the scope of an entity by elements placed somewhere else (like modals).
 Specific IDs connect linked elements.
 They are hierarchically and can either be a parent or a child.

 <div data-elb="info" data-elblink="details:parent">...</div>